 The mapping must be standardized, in order to allow an exchange of the mapping information between different systems.

+Tracking of changes to the digital representation of documents

+The VEC data format specification must provide a concept to detect / track changes to digital representation of a document.
+There are cases where the digital content of a document within the VEC changes, even if the PDM relevant information remains unchanged (e.g. the document itself has not been republished, but changes to the exporting system resulted in content changes).

 Extendable Enumerations

 The data model of the VEC must support extendable and fixed enumerations (open & closed).
 For closed enumerations all possible literals are known at the time of the definition of the VEC.
 For open enumerations some literals are known (which should be standardized), but new literals might emerge in the future.
 This is often the case, when the literals relate to technical aspects.
 With new innovations in technology, new literals might be required and shall not require a new version of the VEC schema.